organix/uFork/docs/testing.md

          test

 The `judge` capability is sent the outcome of the test.
 Any value other than `#t` is considered a failure, and reported to the user.
+If a verdict is not received by the judge within 5 seconds, the test fails.

 To run only the automated tests for assembly, run